WETTING & SURFACE TENSION

 For the determination of the surface tension of solid polymers, we use indirect methods based on wetting (contact angle) measurements in combination with specific approaches of interfacial energetics (e.g. equation of state approach for solid-liquid interfacial tensions).
 In the case of porous polymeric systems, such as powders, granules, fiber bundles or membranes, we developed a new strategy to characterize the surface-energetic properties of these materials by capillary penetration experiments with liquids of different surface tension and polarity.

-In the focus of our work are interrelations between the surface tension and wettability of polymer surfaces and adhesion phenomena and the correlation of these macroscopic interfacial properties with the microscopic and molecular surface structure.
+In the focus of our work are interrelations between dynamics of wetting, surface tension, wettability of polymer surfaces, adhesion phenomena and the correlation of these macroscopic interfacial properties with the microscopic and molecular surface structure.
 Contact angle measurements carried out with different organic liquids can be also used to describe the reactivity of a substrate surface in the frame of the well-established electron pair acceptor and donator concepts.

 Sessile, pendant drop and captive (adhering) bubble techniques